AntonioMerendaz/MedtouchApps/README.md

 ### Improvements:
 1. Most of the app's content is in html format, accessed through property lists with title and file name.
 A suggestion to improve the performance and security of the app is to put these files in a real database, with all its access control and security features and generate each html file at time of use;
 2. In addition, greater attention should be paid to UI/UX;
+3. Improvements on Autolayout implementations must be done;

 [Back to Top](#top)
 ----